 Fey, has perfected the uptight role and Poheler is like a ball of energy on screen and you never know what she’ll do next.
 She keeps Angie unpredictable without being so silly that she’s unrealistic — where most comedies go wrong.

 Fey and Poehler have great chemistry and they truly compliment each other well and when they’re doing a karaoke version of “Girls Just Wanna Have Fun,” you honestly buy into it and it’s a treat being invited to their private party.

-“30 Rock” is great, but why hasn’t some TV exec tried to get Fey and Poehler a sitcom vehicle?
-[2012 FF: Or another movie starring these two….]
+30 Rock is great, but why hasn’t some TV exec tried to get Fey and Poehler a sitcom vehicle?

-Greg Kinnear (“Feast of Love”) plays Fey’s love interest Rob and the two make a very believable couple, albeit one where they constantly try to be more sarcastic than the other.
-[2012 FF: It almost seems like I’m implying that’s a bad thing…] Steve Martin has a great cameo as Kate’s eccentric boss.
+Greg Kinnear plays Fey’s love interest Rob and the two make a very believable couple, albeit one where they constantly try to be more sarcastic than the other.
+Steve Martin has a great cameo as Kate’s eccentric boss.